What are the qualifications of the JFF grants?

 - Reproductive Biology Associates (RBA)

-If I am selected to receive the grant money from JFF, how will the money be given?
+If I am selected to receive the grant money from JFF, how will the money be distributed?

 - If selected to receive a grant from JFF, the money will be sent directly to the fertility clinic to cover fertility treatments.
 The recipient will not be receiving the money directly.